 “I accidentally forgot to graduate from college,” author Anne Lamott said in a commencement ceremony address to a California university graduating class.
 “I meant to … but things got away from me.”1

 Lamott’s is a humorous take on what happens to many men and women on their way to a college degree.
 While the majority of students complete their postsecondary education in a linear fashion, more than a third do not.
-Of the students who enrolled in 4-year public institutions in 2011, 64.7% completed their degree programs.2 If you’re among those who left higher education prior to degree completion, you know that there are many things that can come between students and their college degrees: family obligations, job responsibilities, financial concerns, health issues, and just bad timing, to name a few.
+Of the students who started college in the fall of 2012, 58% had earned a degree six years later.2 If you’re among those who left higher education prior to degree completion, you know that there are many things that can come between students and their college degrees: family obligations, job responsibilities, financial concerns, health issues, and just bad timing, to name a few.

 Just because you set college aside doesn’t mean you’ve given up.
 But for many people with unfinished degrees, memories of their college education have turned into regrets.
 Do any of these sound familiar?
 If so, check out the remedies and remember—it’s never too late to earn a degree online:

 Remedy: Adult learners often are able to receive credit for college courses they completed previously.
 Military service and other relevant experience may also count toward bachelor’s, master’s, or doctoral degree programs.
 Check with the admissions office at your accredited online college to find out how your past may give you a boost to your future.